tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 We believe the following guidelines do not apply (or not completely) in our case:

-- "KISS": The KISS chapter of the guidelines is separated between how the _program itself_ should be simple and how it should be simple _for the end user_.
+- "KISS": The KISS chapter of the guidelines is separated between how the _program itself_ should be simple and how it should be simple _for the end user_ (human being).
 The _end user_ part of it is not really relevant for us as we do not really have _users_ but more _potential attackers_ that are the players.
-We will thus only review the part about the _program itself_
+We will thus only review the part about the _program itself_.

 - "Promote Privacy": This chapter is directly related to _end users_ and even more to _human beings_, it does not apply to our  implementaiton that has Python AI code as _end user_.